The Christmas shipping guide you wish you had three years ago

 If you usually can’t afford free shipping because it eats into your profit margin- consider subsidising the cost, or offering free shipping as a sale to bring in those customers who want to buy your products, but can’t justify the cost of shipping.

-Transdirect offer incredibly flexible and cost-effective shipping solutions to customers across Australia – and we can offer multiple options for shipping products to ensure you are getting the best price for your customers.
+Transdirect offer cheap holiday shipping rates to customers across Australia – plus multiple options for international shipping and freight services – to ensure you are getting the best price for your customers.

-Want to know more about the Transdirect shipping service?
-Download our Starter Guide today and learn everything there is to know about how we can help your business grow.
+Want to know more about Transdirect shipping services?
+Download our Shipping Starter Guide today and learn everything there is to know about how we can help your business grow.

 Christmas is an incredibly busy time of year for ecommerce stores around the globe.
-Use this guide and our ebook to help plan your pre-Christmas strategy to get your business in tip-top shape before the frenzy starts.
+Use this free guide to plan your holiday shipping strategy and get your business in tip-top shape before the frenzy starts.